Skip to content

 Floorball Stick (Composite/Carbon)

 The floorball stick is the player's primary tool, used for ball control, passing, and shooting.
-Modern sticks are made from carbon fiber and composite materials, offering a lightweight construction (typically 200-250g) with controlled flex properties.
+Today's sticks are made from carbon fiber and composite materials, offering a lightweight construction (typically 200-250g) with controlled flex properties.
 Sticks vary in shaft flex, blade curvature, and length (maximum 105cm for field players).
 The blade is made of plastic or composite and comes in various shapes to suit different playing styles — from hard shooters to technical playmakers.
 Leading brands: Unihoc, Zone, Salming, Oxdog, and Fat Pipe dominate the market, each offering distinct flex profiles and blade technologies.

 Floorball Ball (26 Holes)